aRustyDev/mcp/.ai/docs/strategies/protect-github-repo.md

 ## Security Considerations

-1. **Bypass Actors**: By default, no bypass actors are configured.
-Add administrator exceptions only when necessary.
+1. **Bypass Actors**: Bypass actors are configured only on PR review rulesets, allowing designated users to merge without approval while still being subject to core branch protections (no force push, no deletion).
+The bypass uses `"bypass_mode": "pull_request"` to limit bypass capability to PR merges only.

 2. **Enforcement Level**: Use `"enforcement": "active"` for production.
 Use `"enforcement": "evaluate"` for testing without blocking.